quantiota/Universal-Language-Manifold/README.md

 * Philosophical or historical perspectives on language origins
 * Comparative analysis with modern linguistics

+## Standard

+All contributions must respect the project’s foundations:

+- Language is a real-time entropy-geometry phenomenon, not a cultural or biological invention.

+- The Universal Language Manifold is pre-human, structural, and physically grounded.

+- The interplay between science and Scripture is taken seriously and respectfully.

 ##  Contact
 Bouarfa Mahi — info@quantiota.org